lade-io/lade/README.md

 [![Build Status](https://travis-ci.com/lade-io/lade.svg?branch=master)](https://travis-ci.com/lade-io/lade)
 [![Release](https://img.shields.io/github/v/release/lade-io/lade.svg)](https://github.com/lade-io/lade/releases/latest)

-Lade is a developer tool for running and managing your apps.
+Lade is a developer tool for deploying and managing your apps.

 You can learn more about Lade at https://lade.io.

 ## Installation

 Lade is supported on MacOS, Linux and Windows as a standalone binary.
-You can download the latest binary from the [releases page](https://github.com/lade-io/lade/releases) on Github.
+You can download the latest binary from the [releases page](https://github.com/lade-io/lade/releases) on GitHub.

 ### MacOS